TrashAuto/robot-navigation/README.md

 # distance-measurements
-Raspberri Pi firmware for distance measurements with parallax cameras
+Raspberri Pi code for distance tracking with a BNO055 IMU and rotary wheel encoders